 An individual who believes that he or she has been subjected to unlawful discrimination, harassment, or retaliation has the right to file a complaint with an appropriate local, state, or federal agency, such as the Department of Education Office of Civil Rights (OCR) http://www2.ed.gov/about/offices/list/ocr/index.html or the Equal Employment Opportunity Commission (EEOC) http://www.eeoc.gov/, within applicable time limits.
 In addition, any person who is dissatisfied with Emory’s internal procedures utilized for handling complaints, or who is dissatisfied with the result of the investigation or the sanctions imposed, may seek redress through the EEOC, to the extent allowed by law.
-The complainant should be aware that filing a complaint with the University’s Office of Equal Opportunity Programs or other University resource does not extend or postpone the deadline for filing with external agencies.
-In the event that a complaint is filed with an external agency or court, the University reserves the right to determine, in its discretion, whether the University’s internal complaint resolution procedure should be discontinued or continued separately.
+The complainant should be aware that filing a complaint with the University’s Office of Equity and Inclusion or other University resource does not extend or postpone the deadline for filing with external agencies.
+In the event that a complaint is filed with an external agency or court, the University reserves the right to determine, at its discretion, whether the University’s internal complaint resolution procedure should be discontinued or continued separately.

-Allegation.
-A statement by a complainant that an act of harassment or discrimination has occurred.
+Allegation - A statement by a complainant that an act of harassment or discrimination has occurred.

-Coercion.
-Coercion is unreasonable pressure for sexual activity.
+Coercion - Coercion is unreasonable pressure for sexual activity.
 Coercive behavior differs from seductive behavior based on the type of pressure someone uses to get consent from another.
 When a person makes clear that the person does not want sex, wants to stop, or that going past a certain point of sexual interaction is unwanted, continued pressure beyond that point can be coercive.

-Complainant.
-The person making an allegation or complaint of discrimination.
+Complainant - The person making an allegation or complaint of discrimination.

-Complaint.
-A formal notification, either orally or in writing, of the belief that discrimination or violation of this Policy has occurred.
+Complaint - A formal notification, either orally or in writing, of the belief that discrimination or violation of this Policy has occurred.

-Consent.
-Consent is clear, unambiguous, and voluntary agreement between participants to engage in specific sexual activity.
+Consent - Consent is clear, unambiguous, and voluntary agreement between participants to engage in specific sexual activity.
 Consent is active, not passive, and is given by clear actions or words.
 Consent may not be inferred from silence, passivity, or lack of active resistance alone.
 A current or previous dating or sexual relationship is not sufficient to constitute consent, and consent to one form of sexual activity does not imply consent to other forms of sexual activity.
 Being intoxicated does not diminish one’s responsibility to obtain consent.
 In some situations, an individual may be deemed incapable of consenting to sexual activity because of circumstances or the behavior of another, or due to their age.
 Examples of such situations include, but are not limited to, incompetence, impairment from alcohol and/or other drugs, fear, unconsciousness, intimidation, coercion, confinement, isolation, or mental or physical impairment.

-Force.
-The use of physical violence and/or imposing on someone physically to gain sexual access.
+Force - The use of physical violence and/or imposing on someone physically to gain sexual access.
 Force also includes threats, intimidation (implied threats) and coercion that overcomes resistance or produces consent.
 There is no requirement that a person has to resist the sexual advance or request, but resistance is a clear demonstration of non-consent.
 The presence of force is not demonstrated by the absence of resistance.
 Sexual activity that is forced is by definition non-consensual, but non-consensual sexual activity is not by definition forced.

-Incapacitation.
-Incapacity can result from mental disability, sleep, involuntary physical restraint, or from intentional or unintentional taking of alcohol and or other drugs.
+Incapacitation - Incapacity can result from mental disability, sleep, involuntary physical restraint, or from intentional or unintentional taking of alcohol and or other drugs.
 An incapacitated person does not have the ability to give knowing consent.
 Sexual activity with a person who one should know to be – or based on the circumstances should reasonably have known to be – mentally or physically incapacitated, constitutes a violation of this policy.
 The perspective of a reasonable person will be the basis for determining whether one should have known about the impact of the use of alcohol and/or drugs on another’s ability to give consent.

-Intimate Partner Violence (IPV).
-Physical, sexual, or psychological harm by a current or former partner or spouse.
+Intimate Partner Violence (IPV) - Physical, sexual, or psychological harm by a current or former partner or spouse.
 This type of violence can occur among heterosexual or same-sex couples, whether cohabitating or not, and does not require sexual intimacy.
 IPV can vary in frequency and severity, can occur on a continuum, and can include acts of physical violence, sexual violence, threats of physical or sexual violence, or psychological or emotional violence.
 Psychological or emotional violence is a broad term that results in trauma to a victim caused by acts, threats of acts, or coercive tactics, and can include acts of humiliation, intimidation, isolation, stalking, and harassment.

-Non-Consensual Sexual Contact.
-Any intentional sexual touching by a person upon a person, that is without consent and/or by force.
+Non-Consensual Sexual Contact - Any intentional sexual touching by a person upon a person, that is without consent and/or by force.
 This includes, but is not limited to, intentional contact with the breasts, buttocks, groin, or genitals, or touching another with any of these body parts, or making another touch oneself or themselves with or on any of these body parts; any intentional bodily contact in a sexual manner, though not involving contact with/of/by breasts, buttocks, groin, genitals, mouth or other orifice, with any object.

-Non-Consensual Sexual Intercourse.
-Any sexual intercourse, however slight, by a person upon a person, that is without consent and/or by force.
+Non-Consensual Sexual Intercourse - Any sexual intercourse, however slight, by a person upon a person, that is without consent and/or by force.
 Intercourse includes, but is not limited to, vaginal penetration by a penis, object, tongue or finger; anal penetration by a penis, object, tongue, or finger; and oral copulation (mouth to genital contact or genital to mouth contact), no matter how slight the penetration or contact.

-Respondent refers to the person against whom the allegation or complaint of discrimination or harassment is made.
+Respondent - Refers to the person against whom the allegation or complaint of discrimination or harassment is made.
 Under this policy, respondents include employees and students of Emory University, vendors, contractors, guests, patrons, and other third parties participating in any Emory-sponsored event or program, whether on or off campus, and to such persons in other situations in which a person is acting as a member of the Emory community.

-Sexual Exploitation occurs when a person takes non-consensual or abusive sexual advantage of another for his/her own advantage or benefit, or to benefit or advantage anyone other than the one being exploited.
+Sexual Exploitation - Occurs when a person takes non-consensual or abusive sexual advantage of another for his/her own advantage or benefit, or to benefit or advantage anyone other than the one being exploited.
 Examples of sexual exploitation include, but are not limited to the following: